roboflow/inference/docs/workflows/create_and_run.md

 - on video

-To see code snippets, click `Deploy Workflow` button:
+To see code snippets, click the `Deploy Workflow` button:
 <center><img src="https://media.roboflow.com/inference/deploy_workflow.png" width="50%"/></center>

 ## Workflow definition for quick reproduction

-To make it easier to reproduce the workflow, below you can find workflow definition you can copy-paste to UI editor.
+To make it easier to reproduce the workflow, below you can find a workflow definition you can copy-paste to UI editor.

 ???
 Tip "Workflow definition"